pacificpelican/okviewer/README.md

 ![okcconcept0 logo with horse with sunglasses on](./okConcept0LogoMiniWhiteHorse.jpg)

-* A version of the SpreadsheetCoreRecursive component is used to dislay objects in the [OkConcept0 project](https://github.com/pacificpelican/okconcept0)
+* A version of the SpreadsheetCoreRecursive component is used to display objects in the [OkConcept0 project](https://github.com/pacificpelican/okconcept0)

 [npm-badge]: https://img.shields.io/npm/v/npm-package.png?style=flat-square
 [npm]: https://www.npmjs.org/package/okconceptviewer